AvalerionHF/BTCspinner.io-Glitch/README.md

 # BTCspinner.io-Glitch
-The only working glitch for BTCspinner.io.
 Works if you import it to Tampermonkey.
 Read the instructions.

 **BTCspinner.io Website:** https://goo.gl/duk4Df